Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 • Content generation produces structured, citation-backed responses

-• Search still primarily keyword-based with AI enhancement layer
+• Search is primarily keyword-based with an AI enhancement layer

 • AI features often require Premium/Business tier upgrades